shibil-thora/Razorpay-with-React/README.md

 This is a sample repo I used for learning the basics of razorpay integration with django and django restframework and react in the frontend.
+Saved for reference